-121C.
-Brass Group Instruction.

-122A.
+122. a. b. c.
 Wood Wind Group Instruction.

-Fall quarter.
+Fall, winter, and spring quarters.
 Two hours a week.
-Credit: one quarter hour.
+Credit: one quarter hour each.

 A practical course in learning the technique of tone production and pitch variation on the wood wind instruments.
 Students will have opportunity to play together in ensemble formation simple exercises and harmonies.